 In the long term, practising self-care as a parent has benefits for your children as well as yourself.
 Not only will you feel more secure, content and fulfilled as a person, but your children will have access to more available, attentive and consistent parents.

 Have a weekly review time, when you take time to review the important priorities in your life.
-Are you getting the right balance between your work and personal life, and between parenting your children and attending to your needs as a individual.
+Are you getting the right balance between your work and personal life?
+Is the balance between parenting your children and attending to your needs as a individual there?

 Take time to understand your own needs and wishes as person as well as all the demands that are put on you as parent, worker, spouse etc.

 #6.
 Take Action if You Feel You are Getting Over Stressed

 Notice the early warning signals of your stress levels rising such as tiredness, irritation or even physical sickness.
 Take early action to address things.
 You might seek support, or look at changing routines, or say no to less important demmands.